Livingdead1989/livingdead1989.github.io/_posts/2021-06-28-tp-link-omada-enterprise-deployment.md

 ##### Organisation Owned iPads

-I will be deploying our newly configured wireless network to our organisationally owned iPads using Apple Configurator 2, I'll create a profile containing the wireless information, RADIUS username and password with a trust certificate for our server.
+I will be deploying our newly configured wireless network to our organizationally owned iPads using Apple Configurator 2, I'll create a profile containing the wireless information, RADIUS username and password with a trust certificate for our server.

 We'll need to create a new user in Active Directory to use for authentication, I have created a user called "RADIUS_auth_ipad" and made it a member of the "RADIUS_auth_users" group that we previously created.